perryflynn/static-binaries/README.md

 - dig: [Starting from 9.18 static builds are unsupported](https://kb.isc.org/docs/changes-to-be-aware-of-when-moving-from-bind-916-to-918)
 - curl: libpsl and libidn2 cannot be found in `./configure` phase, so disabled for now
 - iperf2: build for 2.2.1 broken, not motivated to [add patch manually](https://sourceforge.net/p/iperf2/tickets/342/)
+- rsync: There is no way to verify if the gpg key `9FEF112DCE19A0DC7E882CB81BB24997A8535F6F` is valid, just took it now from keyserver.
+  Just putting it on samba.org is too hard, as it looks like.
+[Gentoo Devs ranted on that too](https://bugs.gentoo.org/948106).

 ## Supported Architectures